fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 For any `standardInputTransformFunction`, `standardTransformFunction`, `multiInputTransformFunction` and most other transformations, there are three ways of providing inputs to be used by the transformation.
 * **Using values from the input model:** This is done by referencing the path where the value to be used can be found.
 When doing this, the result of the transformation will vary depending on the input document provided to the transformation.
 * **Passing a static value, given directly in the rules document:** In other words, one or more of the input values for the transformation is hardcoded into the transformation rule you set up.
 This means that the result of the transformation in question will be the same every time.
-* **Nested Transformation:** One can use the output of another transformation as an input value.
+* **Nested Transformation:** One can use the output of a transformation as an input value to its parent transformation

 The three types will be explained in detail in the below: